Luis Arraez Player Props: Marlins vs. Royals

-Luis Arraez -- hitting .526 in his past 10 games -- will be in action for the Miami Marlins against the Kansas City Royals, with Zack Greinke on the hill, on June 6 at 6:40 PM ET.
+Luis Arraez and his .558 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Miami Marlins against the Kansas City Royals and Jordan Lyles on June 7 at 6:10 PM ET.

-He strung together three hits (going 3-for-4 with a double and two RBI) in his last game against the Royals.
+In his most recent appearance, he had two hits (going 2-for-4 with an RBI) against the Royals.

 Luis Arraez Game Info & Props vs. the Royals